zumasys/docs/site/jbase/get-started/docker-container/README.md

 These are your Templates.
 When you do a "docker pull", you are pulling a template.
 Think of a template as a "golden" VM image**.

-Lists all your docker images:
+List all your docker images:

 ```powershell
 PS C:\WINDOWS\system32> docker image list